 - 1857 Point Cook Homestead building started.
 Bluestone structure built 1850s.

-- 1874 Homestead and remaining 2,546 acres sold to brothers Robert and John Phelps.
+- 1874 Homestead and remaining 2,546 acres sold to brothers Joseph James and John Lecky Phelps.
 At the height of his holding, Alfred owned 13,000 acres in the area.
 His property was advertised to include – a stone cottage, substantially built of bluestone, containing drawing room, dining room, six bedrooms, servants’ room, stone kitchen and storeroom, also outbuildings comprising stone overseer’s cottage of four rooms, wool shed, with screw press, substantial bluestone stable with loft, four stalls, loose box, and servant’s room, in addition to which there are piggeries, milking and drafting yard, fowl house, and garden.
 (The Australasion, 18 Jan 1873, p3)

 - 1874-7 Werribee Park Mansion built.